 Expunged Status – After the benefits have been available for a total of 365 days or more, with no debit activity, those benefits shall be expunged from the EBT host.

-1. The SCHHSA fiscal unit will receive reports indicating benefits expunged
+1. The SCHHSA fiscal unit will receive reports indicating benefits expunged and the

-and the benefit balance remaining at the time of expungement.
+benefit balance remaining at the time of expungement.

 2. Expunged General Assistance benefits shall not be reinstated but will be applied to the collection to reduce the amount owed.

-Section 47 Aid Pending Fair Hearings
+Section 47.
+Aid Pending Fair Hearings

 General Assistance payments shall continue to be paid to a recipient whose grant has been terminated or reduced regardless of the reason for such termination or reduction, provided the recipient has timely requested a fair hearing, pursuant to the fair hearing procedures set forth in Chapter 5.
 Payments shall continue until the matter is resolved by the hearing officer.
 If the hearing is ultimately resolved against the recipient, these additional payments will be collected as described in Section 40, subsection (d) 2, herein.

-GENERAL ASSISTANCE POLICIES

-CHAPTER 5

-APPEAL AND ADMINISTRATIVE HEARING PROCEDURES
+CHAPTER 5 - APPEAL AND ADMINISTRATIVE HEARINGS

 Section 48.
 Right to Hearing